hwayne/learntla/content/models/example/index.md

                       }
 ```

 This requires us to extend FiniteSets.
 Note there are some weird cases here: for example, you can trade an item for nothing.
 However, these are all strictly bad options, so it's only an optimization problem.
-A big optimization problem, it turns out; With three items, `Trades` is has approximately 16 million elements.
+A big optimization problem, it turns out; With three items, `Trades` has approximately 16 million elements.
 So instead we want to do a preoptimization of only mapping sets to individual items.

 ``` tla
 ValidTrades == [{ i \in SUBSET I : Cardinality(i) > 1} -> I]